jaredjennings/jaredjennings.github.io-src/content/thehive-using-helm.rst

 Promblems with this setup
 -------------------------

-(I swear Strong Bad said "promblem" once, but I can't find it.)
+(I swear Strong Bad said "promblem" once, but I can't find it.
+EDIT: `aha! <https://homestarrunner.com/sbemails/170-rough-copy>`_

  * Both web UIs are served over unencrypted HTTP.
 This is a matter of some Traefik twiddling, I think?